Michael has a passion for animation and has extensive knowledge and experience with Japanese anime.

 Released in 1988, Grave of the Fireflies tells the story of two orphans, Setsuko and her older brother Seita, as they try to survive the ruins of post-war Japan.

 The movie was written and directed by Isao Takahata.
 It was adapted from the semi-biographical short story by Akiyuki Nosaka.
-The story and film is largely based on Nosaka's own experiences during the post-war period.
+The story and film are largely based on Nosaka's own experiences during the post-war period.

 The tragic story shows the many struggles that arise from warfare.
 Grave of the Fireflies, while not visually stunning, is definitely something I can watch more than once.
 It has a raw reality that is gripping and easily appreciated by casual viewers.